-A fabulous sweet cinnamon scone recipe that bakes to a golden brown, has a soft interior and a delectable sugar glaze drizzle.
-You can plan them ahead and keep them frozen until they're ready to be baked.
-All my tips and tricks for making the best homemade scones are in the post.
+This is a fabulous sweet cinnamon scone that bakes to a golden brown, has a soft interior and has a delectable sugar glaze drizzle that should not be overlooked.
+I retested this recipe due to reader feedback and made some tweaks, so I hope you try them; they're better than ever.
+You can plan ahead and freeze them until they're ready to be baked.

 I've been on a cinnamon bender this year, and these yummy scones are our latest addition to a group that already has cinnamon cupcakes and fabulous cinnamon bundt cake, to name a few.